signalarun/nodejs-learnings/README.md

     npm whoami: Displays details of your public NPM profile (you must create an account using the previous command).

     npm publish: Publishes a module to npmjs.org (it’s necessary to have an active account first ).

+## Middleware
+   * Middleware functions can perform the following tasks:
+     - Execute any code.
+     - Make changes to the request and the response objects.
+     - End the request-response cycle.
+     - Call the next middleware function in the stack.